Yuwuko/Yuuko/README.md

 ## Notes

+For the welcome message a basic 'general' text-channel is used.
+If that does or doesn't exist the bot will also send a PM to the server owner but not attempt to send the message anywhere else.

+The logging module requires a text-channel named 'command-log' to work correctly.
+If this doesn't exist and the module is active, the bot will remind you that it is needed

 Can still hear audio after you have muted the bot and restarted your client or switched channels?
 This is a [verified bug](https://trello.com/c/UkNEavqc), and there isn't anything I can do about it.

-If you want to use the bot on your own server, follow [this](https://discordapp.com/oauth2/authorize?client_id=420682957007880223&permissions=8&scope=bot) link or if you have any suggestions, feel free to post them in my Discord server [here](https://discord.gg/QcwghsA).